WindMillCode/Windmillcode-Angular-CDK/projects/wml-components-base/README.md

 ### v18.2.1 [8/20/24]

+updated package to conform with @windmillcode/angular-wml-components-base

+### v18.2.1000 [8/22/24]

-updated package to conform with @windmillcode/angular-wml-components-base[Next WML Schematics](/Windmillcode-Angular-CDK-Docs/schematics/wml-schematics/)
+updated package to reflect the version  18.2.1 of @angular/core package[Next WML Schematics](/Windmillcode-Angular-CDK-Docs/schematics/wml-schematics/)